Elections 411

 If a person is not on the list of registered voters when they check in on election day, they can register and vote using election-day registration.
 In order to do this, again they must prove their identity and residence. (acceptable ways to do so are found here on this list).
 Once they are registered, they can vote.
 Their vote will be counted based on the evidence provided to election judges.
 A final verification of the individual’s registration is performed by county election officials after election day.

-SAFEGUARD: Once voting has ended (either on an early voting day or on election day), the first thing election judges do at the close of polls is to confirm that the number of paper ballots in the ballot box matches the number of voters who checked in, the number of ballots given to voters, and the number of ballots the tabulator says it scanned.
+SAFEGUARD: Once voting has ended (either on an early voting day or on election day), the first thing election judges do at the close of polls is to confirm that the number of voters who checked in matches the number of ballots given to voters and the number of ballots the tabulator says it scanned.
 There are generally at least four election judges working at each one of these steps on election day.
 All of the numbers at each step must match up before election results are reported.

 Another important piece of election security is the actual ballot box – where the ballots are kept once they are cast.
 The ballot box is part of the equipment which scans and counts the ballots and is always monitored by an election judge.
 The number of ballots deposited into the ballot box is periodically monitored and recorded, to make sure it matches the number of people who received ballots, and the number of ballots cast and counted.
 Election judges working at the end of the election day sign a summary statement that includes a variety of statistics reflecting what happened in their polling place.
 These statistics include how many voters checked in, how many voted paper ballots were cast, the number of ballots cast as reflected on the tabulator, and how many election judges served throughout the day.